Ponte Morandi collapse: Victims and rescue efforts

 Forty-three people were confirmed dead and 16 injured.
-The dead were 29 citizens of Italy, four from France, three from Chile, two from Albania, and one each from Colombia, Jamaica, Moldova, Peru, and Romania.
+The victims included 29 Italian citizens, four French citizens, three Chilean citizens, two Albanian citizens, and one citizen each from Colombia, Jamaica, Moldova, Peru, and Romania.

-Multiple survivors were transported to nearby hospitals, many in critical condition.
-Davide Capello, the former goalkeeper for Cagliari, survived without injury and was able to walk away from his car, even though it dropped 30 m before becoming wedged between parts of the fallen bridge.
+Survivors were transported to nearby hospitals, many in critical condition.
+Davide Capello, the former goalkeeper for Cagliari, survived without injury and was able to walk away from his car, even though it had dropped 30 m before becoming wedged between parts of the fallen bridge.

 The area under the remaining part of the bridge, including several homes, was evacuated.
 As of 02:00 the following day (midnight UTC), 12 people were known still to be missing, and voices could be heard calling from underneath the debris; rescue efforts were continuing by floodlight using techniques commonly deployed after earthquakes.
 The number of known dead grew to 43 as of four days after the event.